California Driver Handbook - Handling Emergencies

 - Avoid especially slippery areas, such as ice patches, wet leaves, oil, or deep puddles.

-If the brakes get wet, dry them by lightly pressing the gas pedal and brake pedal at the same time so that the vehicle drives against the pressure of the brakes.
+If the brakes get wet, dry them by lightly pressing the gas and brake pedals at the same time so that the vehicle drives against the pressure of the brakes.
 Perform this light pressing only until the brakes dry.

 If your wheels drift off the pavement onto the shoulder, grip the steering wheel firmly, ease your foot off the accelerator (gas) pedal, and brake gently.
 After checking for traffic behind you, gently steer back onto the pavement.
 Do not pull or turn your steering wheel suddenly to correct your steering.
 This may cause you to drive into oncoming traffic.